RonIovine/pshell/README.md

 a separate remote client program, directly from within the application itself, or externally from another process via the control API.

-The Python, C, and Go versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.
+The Python, C/C++, and Go versions are consistent with each other at the API level (i.e. similar functional API, usage, process interaction etc) and fully interoperable with each other at the protocol level and can be mixed and matched in any combination.